 If the Math Placement Test result shows that a transfer student seeking to enter PLU with less than sophomore standing is not qualified to take MATH 115 or a higher numbered math course, the student will have to take a course at a community college to remove the deficiency in his or her minimum mathematics entrance requirement.
 The course content should be equivalent to or more difficult than high school algebra or geometry, and it must be approved by the Department of Mathematics.

 Students are admitted for either a fall or spring semester start.
 Acceptance to the fall semester carries permission to attend the previous summer sessions.
 Acceptance to the spring semester carries permission to attend the previous J-Term session.

 PLU has four transfer admission decision priority dates for fall semester—January 1, February 1, March 1, and April 1.
 Students who complete their application materials prior to one of these dates can expect an admission decision notification of academic scholarship eligibility and an official report of transferable credits within two weeks.
 Applications received after April 1 will be reviewed on a rolling basis until the final August 1 priority date.
 The admission decision priority dates for a spring semester start are October 1 and December 1.

 Credentials required are:

-- Formal Application: Submit the PLU Application for Admission or the Common Application online at www.plu.edu/admission/transfer/.
-PLU’s online application is free.
+- Formal Application: Submit the PLU Application for Admission online at www.plu.edu/transfer/apply.